 All prices are in U.S. dollars and all taxes will apply.

 acceptable forms of payments

-We accept checks, cash, MasterCard, Visa, American Express and Discover Card.
+We accept cash, MasterCard, Visa, and American Express.

-A $750 per person deposit is required within 10 days of booking, trips priced over $2000 require a deposit of 50% of the full cost.
+A deposit of 50% is required of the full cost.
 A reservation is not considered confirmed until the deposit is received at the offices of Birch Island Resort.
 All deposits are non-refundable.

 All final payments are due 60 days prior to your arrival at the resort.

 For cancellations made more than 90 days prior to the first day of your trip, your deposit will be carried over to the following season and all remaining monies will be refunded.
 For cancellations made less than 90 days prior to the first day of your trip, all monies will be carried over to the following season.